wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 socialImg: "./social.jpg"
 ---

-For a codebase with interdependent projects, a monorepo might be an efficient way of organization, which makes sharing code between projects really easy.
+For a codebase with interdependent projects, a monorepo can be an efficient way of organization, which makes sharing code between projects really easy.

 A ***monorepo***  is a single repository containing multiple packages.
 Imagine a landing page and an admin panel as separate projects with some mutual components.
 Instead of creating two different repositories for them, we can make these projects live under a single repo, and projects can share code among them.